romayengineer/romayengineer.github.io/README.md

 ### September 2024 – Present
 ### Perficient

-Developed automated deployment service called the pulumi runner that deployes infrastructure as code written in pulumi for different services for ETL and other related services for the platform. the main job was develop features and maintain the service functional for other projects to automatically deploy the needed infrastruture.
+Developed automated deployment service to deploy infrastructure as code in pulumi python the service integrates with kafka and deployes to aws.
+Create pulumi stacks to deploy diverse infrastructure including lambda functions, kubernetes pods and etl jobs.
+Developed Scripts to generate synthetic data for testing ETL services.
+Scripts to delete data in healthlake.
+Created custome crawler for aws glue that creates the data catalog and partitions for a data lake in s3.

 Skills: Azure AD, AWS, Kafka, GitLab, Docker, Kubernetes, Pulumi, Terraform, Python